-Fujifilm X100S versus Fujifilm X20
+Fujifilm X100S vs X20

-The Fujifilm X100S and the Fujifilm X20 are two digital cameras that were revealed to the public in January 2013.
+The Fujifilm X100S and the Fujifilm X20 are two digital cameras that were announced in January 2013.
 Both the X100S and the X20 are fixed lens compact cameras that are based on an APS-C (X100S) and a 2/3 (X20) sensor.
-The X100S has a resolution of 16 megapixel, whereas the X20 provides 12 MP.
+The X100S has a resolution of 16 megapixels, whereas the X20 provides 12 MP.